- What We Do

 In 2004, POST stepped in to fund protection of the bluff, restore it to ecological health, and construct a 1.6-mile section of the California Coastal Trail that now runs across it.
 Today, all 161 acres of the bluff are fully protected in perpetuity – a process that took four transactions, 11 years of work, and an array of visionaries, landowners and donors, both public and private.

 Please note that this event takes place during the Mavericks Surfing season, and may be subject to cancelation.

 This event is part of POST’s community event series.
 These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support.

 Pillar Point Bluff exemplifies the multi-dimensional work that POST does to protect and care for our beloved local landscapes.
-Throughout the process, we have learned a lot about three P’s: public input, and partnerships, and patience.
+As a result, we have learned a lot about three P’s: public input, and partnerships, and patience.

-Peninsula Open Space Trust protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since 1977, POST has protected over 75,500 acres in San Mateo, Santa Clara and Santa Cruz Counties.
+Peninsula Open Space Trust protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since 1977, POST has preserved over 76,000 acres in San Mateo, Santa Clara, and Santa Cruz Counties.